jakebeamish/Penplotting.js/README.md

 ### Plotting the SVG files

-The SVG file can be downloaded and then processed further.
+The SVG file can be downloaded and optionally processed further.
-Personally, I use the wonderful vpype to optimise and tidy up, and then use the axidraw Inkscape plugin to control the plotter.
+Personally, I use the wonderful vpype to optimise the file, and then use the axidraw Inkscape plugin to control the plotter.

 ## Contributing